Welcome to my website. I am currently a research scientist at Spellbrush. With the power of AI, we strive to make anime more real than ever!

 (June 2024) I received the Academic Thesis Prize from Université Grenble Alpes!

-I am returning to Paris after four years of my Ph.D. pursuit, and this comes with a refocusing of my research interests.
-Having witnessed how large foundation models are transforming the world that we live in, I have made up my mind to work on problems that are more directly relevant to these models.
-Meanwhile, I also want to dedicate myself to the development of open-source models and datasets so that more people can benefit from this exciting progress of science and technology.
+I returned to Paris after four years of my Ph.D. pursuit, and this came with a refocusing of my research interests.
+Having witnessed how large foundation models are transforming the world that we live in, I made up my mind to work on problems that are more directly relevant to these models.
+Specifically, I conducted research on vision-language models, exploring how a new image captioning format, graph-based captioning, could serve as a strong alternative to traditional plain text captions when it comes to providing fine-grained and structured annotations for images.

 After four years of hard work, the Ph.D. defense marked an import milestone of my academic journey.
 My Ph.D.
-Thesis deals with mathematical frameworks and algorithms for decision-making in multi-agent systems, making use of tools from online learning, game theory, and stochastic optimization.
-The four years also came with many great experiences, including workshops in Luminy, Les Houches, Singapore, and a lot more.
-I am deeply grateful for my Ph.D. advisors for their support and guidance along these years.
+Thesis, honored with the Academic Thesis Prize, focuses on mathematical frameworks and algorithms for decision-making in multi-agent systems, making use of tools from online learning, game theory, and stochastic optimization.
+Along the way, I gained invaluable experiences at workshops in Luminy, Les Houches, Singapore, and a lot more.
+I am deeply grateful for my Ph.D. advisors for their support and guidance during these years.

 I was fortunate to get a return internship at Amazon in the same team but at a different location.
 Impressed by the performance and flexibility of score-based diffusion models, I decided to investigate how it can be incorporated as prior in multi-armed bandit problems.
 This internship was thus an occasion for me to conduct a quite different type of research, in which algorithms and experiments prevail theory.
 I also enjoyed the four months in the Bay Area, where I got the opportunity to meet many old friends and gained new insignts into my future career.